 Go Whale Watching

 One of the top things to do in the warmer months is whale watching.
-Thanks to an abundance of orcas (killer whales), the areas around Victoria and Vancouver Island are some of the best places in the world to these majestic marine animals.
+Thanks to an abundance of orcas (killer whales), the areas around Victoria and Vancouver Island are some of the best places in the world for these majestic marine animals.
 While we haven’t gone whale watching directly from Victoria, we have done it a few hours north in Port Renfew, which was the best whale watching tour we’ve ever done.
 We’ve also experienced Vancouver whale watching on the mainland and it was also very good.
 Highly recommended!

 Go Small at Miniature World